Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

 Take note that the IUnitOfWork extends IDisposable.
 This is how the ioc container can dispose our unit of work class.

-Nothing fancy here, constructor injection so dbContext to be injected by Unity.
+Nothing fancy here, constructor injection so DbContext to be injected by Unity.

     public UnitOfWork(IDbContext context)
     {